Yoav666s/dnd-wiki/collections/_spells/basic-rules/2nd-level/augury.md

   The spell doesn't take into account any possible circumstances that might change the outcome, such as the casting of additional spells or the loss or gain of a companion.

   If you cast the spell two or more times before completing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
-The DM makes this roll in secret.
+The GM makes this roll in secret.
 excerpt: "By casting gem-inlaid sticks, rolling dragon bones, laying out ornate cards, or employing some other divining tool, you receive an omen from an otherworldly entity about the results of a specific course of action that you plan to take within the next 30 minutes."
 source: "Basic Rules"
 ---